 Nissan Versa Interior

-The 2013 Nissan Versa comes standard with a two-speaker stereo with an auxiliary input jack.
-Options and features available on higher trims include a backup camera, navigation, Bluetooth phone connectivity, keyless entry, push-button start, power windows and door locks, cruise control and an upgraded stereo with satellite radio, a USB port and steering wheel-mounted audio controls.
+The 2014 Nissan Versa comes standard with a two-speaker CD sound system with an auxiliary input.
+Buyers will have to upgrade to get Bluetooth phone and audio connectivity, power windows and door locks and a USB port, which are features that come standard on some rival cars.
+Additional options and features on higher trims include a multi-view camera, navigation, keyless entry, push-button start, cruise control, an upgraded stereo with satellite radio and steering wheel-mounted audio controls.

 - "The trunk, too, has a surprising amount of room.
-With 14.9 cubic feet of capacity, the Versa's hull is larger than that of Nissan's flagship sedan, the Maxima." -- Kelley Blue Book
+With 14.9 cubic feet of capacity, the Versa's hull is larger than that of Nissan's flagship sedan, the Maxima." -- Kelley Blue Book (2013)

 Next Steps: Nissan Versa

-- See what others paid for the 2013 Nissan Versa
+- See what others paid for the 2014 Nissan Versa

 - See Affordable Small Cars rankings